The low-rank hypothesis of complex systems: SVD in the study of complex systems

-Case (2) is proven similarly. \end{proof} Moreover, for a given bound on $\alpha_i\beta_j$, there is a corresponding bound for the elements of the expected adjacency matrix. \begin{lemma} Let $A$ be a random matrix satisfying Eq. \eqref{eq:expectedA}.
+The second inequality of case (1) follows from the observation that $\gamma = \max_{i,j} \alpha_i\beta_j$ is the least value of $\gamma$ that satisfies $\alpha_i\beta_j\leq\gamma$ for all $i,j\in\{1,\ldots,N\}$.
+Case (2) is proved similarly. \end{proof} Moreover, for a given bound on $\alpha_i\beta_j$, there is a corresponding bound for the elements of the expected adjacency matrix. \begin{lemma} Let $A$ be a random matrix satisfying Eq. \eqref{eq:expectedA}.
 Let $\gamma$ and $\omega$ be two positive constants.
 Then,

-\end{lemma} \begin{proof} The first part of both equivalences is obtained with basic inequality manipulations:
+\end{lemma} \begin{proof} Recall that all the parameters involved in this lemma are positive.
+The first part of both equivalences is obtained with basic inequality manipulations: